-Environmentalists Declare Opposition to Alito for Supreme Court
+Environmentalists oppose Alito for Supreme Court

-WASHINGTON, DC, December 20, 2005 (ENS) - Judge Samuel A. Alito Jr. has run into opposition from environmentalists in his bid to assume the seat of retiring Supreme Court Justice Sandra Day O'Connor.
+Dec.
+20- Judge Samuel A. Alito Jr. has run into opposition from environmentalists in his bid to assume the seat of retiring Supreme Court Justice Sandra Day O'Connor.

-Four environmental groups and a nonprofit, public interest environmental law firm today formally declared their opposition to Alito for the lifetime Supreme Court appointment - the first environmentalist campaign against a Supreme Court nominee in 18 years.
+Four environmental groups and a nonprofit, public interest environmental law firm have formally declared their opposition to Alito for the lifetime Supreme Court appointment - the first environmentalist campaign against a Supreme Court nominee in 18 years.

-The Sierra Club, Friends of the Earth, National Environmental Trust, and Greenpeace joined the law firm Earthjustice in stating that Alito's nomination endangers laws that Americans rely upon, including fundamental safeguards for public health and the environment.
+The Sierra Club, Friends of the Earth, National Environmental Trust and Greenpeace joined the law firm Earthjustice in stating that Alito's nomination endangers laws that US citizens rely upon, including fundamental safeguards for public health and the environment.